Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: LDQ Scheduling

-In each group, we define a queue to be ``dominating" if it cannot feed a longest queue in a different group that is larger than itself.
-Recall that $S$ is the set of maxima in the network.
-For each group $j$, the dominating set $\calD_j$ is defined to be
+We define a queue to be ``dominating" if it belongs to the set of global maxima in the network, or if it does not feed another globally maximum-length queue in the network.
+More formally, for each group $j$, the dominating set of queues $\bar{\calD}_j$ is defined to be

-The scheduling policy is to serve the longest queue in $\calD_j$.
-If $\calD_j = \emptyset$, do not serve any queues from group $j$.
+The scheduling policy is to serve the longest queue in $\bar{\calD}_j$.
+If $\bar{\calD}_j = \emptyset$, do not serve any queues from group $j$.
 As an example, see Figure \ref{fig5}, where queue $3$ is the maximum with length $30$.
-Since jobs leaving both queues $1$ and $2$ can be destined to queue $3$, $\calD_1 = \emptyset$ so no queues in station $1$ is served.
-As we can see, the policy is not work-conserving.
+Since jobs leaving both queues $1$ and $2$ can be destined to queue $3$, $\bar{\calD}_1 = \emptyset$ and $\bar{\calD}_2 = \{3,4\}$, so no queues in group $1$ is served, and queue $3$ in group $2$ is served.
+As we can see, while the policy is not work-conserving, it always serves the queue with maximum-length in the network.
 The policy is robust to the knowledge of service rates and exact values of routing probabilities.
 The draw-back in comparison with LQ scheduling is that it needs global knowledge of queue lengths and the topology of the network.